Introduction

 Intense Persecution in Makkah

 Four years after the Prophet Muh̩ammad (salalahu alaihi wa sallam) first received revelation, his message was slowly impacting on Makkan society .
 As more and more people in Makkah became Muslims, the Quraish lost their nerve, and intensified their persecutions against the Muslims.
-Seeing the afflictions on his companions, the Holy Prophet advised them to migrate to Abyssinia, ‘In Abyssinia, there is a king who does not oppress anyone in his land, so go to his country and stay there until Allah gives you a way out of your difficulties’»[related by Al-Bayhaqi in Sunan Al-Kubra].
+Seeing the afflictions on his companions, the Holy Prophet advised them to migrate to Abyssinia, ‘In Abyssinia, there is a king who does not oppress anyone in his land, so go to his country and stay there until Allah gives you a way out of your difficulties’[related by Al-Bayhaqi in Sunan Al-Kubra].

 Migration to Abyssina

 In Rajab of the fifth year of prophethood, a group of twelve men and four women left for Abyssinia (Ethiopia).
-Among the emigrants were ‘Uthman bin ‘Affan and his wife Ruqaiyah [the daughter of the Prophet].
-With respect to these two emigrants, the Prophet said:”They are the first people to migrate in the cause of Allâh after Abraham and Lot.”
+Among the emigrants were ‘Uthman bin ‘Affan and his wife Ruqaiyah [the Prophet’s daughter].
+With respect to these two emigrants, the Prophet said: “They are the first people to migrate in the cause of Allah after Abraham and Lot.”

 Support from Ibn ad-Dughna

-Ibn ad-Dughna inquired of Abu Bakr as to where he was going, and he told him; My people have forced me from Mecca and I want to travel freely on earth to worship my Lord.
+Ibn ad-Dughna inquired of Abu Bakr as to where he was going, and he told him, My people have forced me from Mecca and I want to travel freely on earth to worship my Lord.
 Ibn-Dughna said: “O Abu Bakr, someone of your ranking and character does not leave and should not be forced to leave.
-You are always keen to fulfill the needs of others, you join the ties of kinship, support the weak, and you honour your guests.
+You are always keen to fulfill the needs of others; you join the ties of kinship, support the weak, and you honour your guests.
 I will take you under my protection, and you should come back with me to Makkah.
-Rest assured no harm will come to you.”
+Rest assured, no harm will come to you.”

 Abu Bakr in Makkah

-Ibn Ad-Dughnah conveyed their stipulations to Abu Bakr who then began to worship his Lord in his home.
+Ibn Ad-Dughnah conveyed their stipulations to Abu Bakr, who then began to worship his Lord in his home.
 He abstained from praying in front of others, and he recited the Qur’an in his home but nowhere else.
 Abu Bakr then had an idea (which he immediately put into action).
 He built a place of worship in the courtyard that was adjacent to his house.
 Inside of that courtyard, he would pray and recite the Qur’an.
 The disbelieving women and their children would gather around him.
 Impressed by him (by his prayers and recitation of the Qur’an), they would gather around and simply watch and observe him.
 Abu Bakr was a man who cried frequently, a man who was not able to hold back his tears when he recited the Qur’an.

 The Quraysh panic

-The leaders of the Quraish began to panic (fearing that their women and children would become Muslims), and so they summoned Ibn Ad-Dughnah to come to them.
-When Ibn Ad-Dughnah went to them, they said, “Verily, we guaranteed the safety of Abu Bakr based on your guarantee of protection, and based on the condition that he would worship his Lord in his home and nowhere else.
+The leaders of the Quraish began to panic, fearing that their women and children would become Muslims, and so they summoned Ibn Ad-Dughnah to come to them.
+When Ibn Ad-Dughnah went to them, they said, “Verily, we guaranteed the safety of Abu Bakr based on your guarantee of protection and based on the condition that he would worship his Lord in his home and nowhere else.
 He has transgressed the bounds of that condition.
 He has built a place of worship in the courtyard of his house, and there he prays and recites the Qur’an out in the open.
 And verily, we fear that he will tempt our women and children (towards his religion), so forbid him (from continuing to practice his religion out in the open).
 If he agrees to limit his worship of his Lord to his home, then that is fine; but if he refuses and is determined to openly practice his faith, then ask him to return back to you your guarantee of protection.
 For indeed, we do not want to deceive you by violating your guarantee of safety, but at the same time, we will not allow Abu Bakr to openly practice his faith.”

 Abu Bakr relinquishes the offer of protection

-Ibn Ad-Dughnah went to Abu Bakr and said, “You know what we agreed upon (that you will limit your religious activities to your home), so either you follow the terms of our agreement, or you return to me my guarantee of protection, for I do not want other Arabs to find out that my guarantee of safety for a man was ignored and violated (for that will bring shame upon me)” Abu Bakr said, “Then I return to you your guarantee of safety, and I am satisfied and pleased with the protection of Allah, the Possessor of Might and Majesty.”
+Ibn Ad-Dughnah went to Abu Bakr and said, “You know what we agreed upon (that you will limit your religious activities to your home), so either you follow the terms of our agreement, or you return to me my guarantee of protection, for I do not want other Arabs to find out that my guarantee of safety for a man was ignored and violated (for that will bring shame upon me).”
+Abu Bakr said, “Then I return to you your guarantee of safety, and I am satisfied and pleased with the protection of Allah, the Possessor of Might and Majesty.”
 After he was no longer under the protection of Ibn Ad-Dughnah

 One of the benefits of this story is that Ibn Ad-Dughnah confirmed the lofty status of Abū Bakr.
 Second Abū Bakr was the first man to build a masjid in Islam.